jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

 <img width="400" height="600" src="https://user-images.githubusercontent.com/32546509/70362334-9b4b2700-1852-11ea-961b-8b4782b79699.JPG">
 </p>

-## Challenges and Plans for future work
+## Challenges and Plans for Future Work
 One persistent challenge I struggled with is getting my graphs to present properly on Shorthand.
 The most common problems I encountered were graphics that were too small and graphics that scrolled too quickly, i.e., disappeared before the viewer had time to assimilate the information.
 Due to time constraints, this was a problem I was never able to adequately resolve, but would be the first thing I'd revisit if given more time.

 One last thing I would have liked to have accomplished, but ultimately was unable to, is find a clear and compelling way to illustrate how changing the strength of IP protections affects how surplus is allocated in the market for information-based goods.
 I had originally planned to create this graphic from scratch using a sort of bowtie shaped model to highlight the seemingly zero-sum nature of information markets.
 Despite receiving some initial positive feedback on the general concept, I was ultimately unable to execute on my design.
 Other users simply found the graphic confusing.
 I was eventually able to find a more technically accurate modeling of the economics of information under different IP regimes using more traditional supply-and-demand graphcs (applied to the particular case of book copies) and decided to include these despite their obvious weaknesses as a story-telling device (the models are technical, complex, and difficult to interpret).
 If I could have made just one improvement, I would have added colors consistent with the original supply-and-demand chanrt I'd used at the beginning (blue for producer surplus, orange for consumer surplus) just to highlight the fact that different regulatory decisions have a signicant impact on how surplus is allocated, which, after all, is really all I'd intended to communicate here.
 In the end, I judged this to be a somewhat tangential element of my story, and settled with what I could